sehsanali/sehsanali.github.io/content/Study/Memory and Probability.md

 >

 > [!cite] Reference
-> Bordalo, Pedro, John J. Conlon, Nicola Gennaioli, Spencer Y. Kwon, and Andrei Shleifer.
+> Bordalo Pedro, John J. Conlon, Nicola Gennaioli, Spencer Y. Kwon, and Andrei Shleifer.
 "Memory and probability." _The Quarterly Journal of Economics_ 138, no. 1 (2023): 265-311.